Philip Pullman Is Wrong: The Fall Wasn’t About Knowledge

 That reading feels intuitive, which is exactly why it has seeped so widely into our culture.
 But it is also a misunderstanding, and it quietly reframes the God of Genesis as threatened by human maturity.

 If Adam and Eve couldn’t distinguish right from wrong before eating the fruit, how could they be morally culpable for eating it?
 They already knew God’s command not to eat.
 They understood that obeying God was good and disobeying was wrong.
-The serpent didn’t have to explain what a prohibition meant or why violating divine instruction might be problematic.
+The serpent didn’t have to explain what a prohibition meant or why violating God’s instruction might be problematic.
 Eve could articulate the command clearly: “God said, ‘You must not eat fruit from the tree… or you will die.’”
 Obviously, moral awareness (the ability to recognise right and wrong) already existed before the fruit touched their lips.

 So if they already possessed moral awareness, what exactly did the tree of knowledge offer?

 Consider how Genesis itself uses the term “good”.
 When God declares creation “good” in Genesis 1, he is not making a string of moral compliments, as though light and land are virtuous in the ethical sense.
 He is pronouncing them fit, ordered, functional, conducive to flourishing.
 “Good” here has to do with proper place, purpose, and benefit.
-God is judging creation according to its role within an ordered world.

 This usage continues throughout Scripture.
 When God later warns Laban against “speaking good or evil” to Jacob, He isn’t prohibiting moral speech.
 He’s prohibiting Laban from exercising authority over Jacob’s destiny, from making judgements that would affect Jacob’s life.
-When Solomon prays for wisdom to “judge between good and evil”, he’s not asking for help distinguishing murder from charity.
+Likewise, when Solomon prays for wisdom to “judge between good and evil”, he’s not asking for help distinguishing murder from charity.
 He’s asking for the capacity to rule justly as king—to determine what should be permitted and forbidden in his kingdom, what serves his people’s welfare and what harms it.

 The tree of knowledge, then, represented the godlike capacity to determine what should and shouldn’t be, and to define the fundamental terms of existence.